 The Tax Court correctly ruled that transactions were bogus, that they constituted excess contributions to the Roth, and imposed a tax of about $40,000.

-The Court’s reasoning is very important to REI.
+The Court’s reasoning on the Mazzei Roth IRA case is very important to REI.
 Based on “substance over form” principles, it ruled that the IRA did not really own Roth Inc for two main reasons:

 - The IRA’s were exposed to no significant risk; and

 - An independent person in the IRA’s shoes could not realistically have expected a benefit.

 Since the IRA did not really “own” Roth Inc, the income really belonged to the taxpayer – and putting that money into the IRA resulted in a taxable “excess contribution”.

 More specifically, the court held that a $500 investment, absent any other significant risk, does not give rise to any real risk for the IRA.
 The IRA had no real skin in the game.

 The court also asked what benefits an independent holder of Roth Inc’s stock could realistically have expected based on the objective nature of the stock.
 An analysis of the transactions showed that Taxpayer Incorporated had 100% control over whether commissions were paid at all as well as control over how much was paid to Roth Inc. In this case, Taxpayer Incorporated even had the ability to reach in and pull previously paid commissions out of Roth Inc. Because the relationship was very friendly (“incestuous” is probably a better word), that control was not used against Roth Inc. But if IRA Inc were owned by a completely independent party, that party would have no reason to pay commissions to Roth Inc. In other words, an independent owner of Roth Inc would have no reasonable expectation of upside if the parties were truly unrelated.